DaemonAlex/EmergencyVehicleMenu/README.md

 Extend your `owned_vehicles` table in QBCore's database with additional columns for vehicle modifications (e.g., `vehicle_color`, `vehicle_livery`, `custom_mod`).
 Use the provided SQL statements to make these adjustments.

 ### Resource Registration
-Add the following line to your `server.cfg` file to ensure the resource is started with your server:
+Add the following line to your `server.cfg` file to ensure the resource is started with your server: perl
+Copy code
+ensure police-vehicle-modification-system